Houston Texans vs. New York Jets NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - Houston and its opponents have combined to score more than 44.5 points in four of 10 games this season.

-- New York and its opponents have combined to score more than 44.5 points in six of 10 games this season.

-- The two teams combine to score 32.8 points per game, 11.7 less than the over/under in this contest.
+- The two teams combine to average 32.8 points per game, 11.7 less than the total in this contest.

-- The 59.1 points per game these two squads have surrendered to opponents this season are 14.6 more than the 44.5 over/under in this contest.
+- This contest's over/under is 14.6 points lower than the 59.1 these two squads combine to give up per game in 2020.

 Texans stats and trends

-- Houston has five wins against the spread in 10 games this season.
+- Houston has played 10 games, with five wins against the spread.

-- Houston's games this year have hit the over on four of 10 set point totals (40%).
+- Houston's games this year have hit the over in 40% of its opportunities (four times in 10 games with a set point total).

 - The Texans put up 17.0 fewer points per game (15.0) than the Jets give up (32.0).

-- This year, the Texans have turned the ball over 17 times, nine more than the Jets' takeaways (8).
+- The Texans have turned the ball over 17 times this season, nine more turnovers than the Jets have forced (8).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Houston's matchup with the Jets.